|Reply to:||Hal Finkel|

 - Files should be usable either in their original text form or as formatted by a Markdown processor, so make sure the text form is well formatted.

 - The document should follow the Commonmark specification

-The pre-meeting mailing deadline is the Monday three weeks before the start of the meeting.
+The pre-meeting mailing deadline is the Monday four weeks before the start of the meeting.